System Information Sciences

 - Assoc.
 Prof. Takehiro Ito

 Developments and Applications of Algorithms

 Algorithms now play a very important role for the reliability and efficiency in several social systems.
 We study and develop new algorithmic techniques from the viewpoint of theoretical computer science.
-In particular, we deal with several problems related to “graphs” and “circuits.”
+In particular, we deal with several problems related to “graphs” and “combinatorial reconfiguration.”

 Students in our laboratory can select research topics according to their own interests.
 We study algorithms from the theoretical viewpoint, but we sometimes implement developed algorithms to evaluate them from the practical viewpoint.

 Modeling the server supply-assignment problem for computer networks